 And the only reason I am sharing this is not to itch the scars, but to be grateful that I survived.

-Later, I realized that not everyone is capable to see the different sides of the coin.
-Some people simply can’t see the other side and for them, whatever appears in the foreground is the ultimate truth.
-To be fair, They believed what they were fed and didn’t question.
+Later, I realised that not everyone is capable of seeing the different sides of the coin.
+Some people simply can’t see the other side and, for them, whatever appears in the foreground is the ultimate truth.
+To be fair, they believed what they were fed and didn’t question it.
 But again, a lie needs to be told and the truth will prevail itself.

 like Mark Twain said,